automaate/gen1_wiki_sandbox/Driver-Essentials.md

 The display driver API includes the functions supported by a specific display controller or graphics processing unit.
 It contains the API which connects the common abstraction to the driver implementation.
-It is not required that all drivers implement all API ofthe graphics driver interface.
+It is not required that all drivers implement all API of the graphics driver interface.

 The Graphics Driver implements the functions defined by the Graphics Driver Interface.
 It provides a structure of functions for which it implements in its header.
 If the controller is not capable of a particular function, then the function is not implemented.
 The structure of functions uses a well-known reference by the graphics library.